ExTEnS10N/rayon-on-worker/README.md

+# Why the fork?
+In origin crate wasm-bindgen-rayon, once you call init_thread_pool(), the rayon thread pool will be built globally, without any customization allowed, I can not postMessage to those workers since the rayon run loop will never stop and the global pool will nerver drop.

+Whenever I need to send some JS Object across thread, it is just impossible, since those objects can only be sent via postMessage and not SharedArrayBuffer.

+Using the origin wasm-bindgen-rayon will totally limits the whole application function to some specific scenes that we can only do cpu calculations, and other types of multithread tasks will become impossible to run.

+So here goes the fork, which aims to let me use the rayon as flexible as it originally is.

+# Statements

+- Due to personally lack of time, I won't make any pull request, nor publish to crates.io.

+- **As if it works for me, everything is ok!**

+- All codes written by me are released to public domain.

+# Overview

-`wasm-bindgen-rayon` is an adapter for enabling [Rayon](https://github.com/rayon-rs/rayon)-based concurrency on the Web with WebAssembly (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), Web Workers and SharedArrayBuffer support).
+`rayon-on-worker` is an adapter for enabling [Rayon](https://github.com/rayon-rs/rayon)-based concurrency on the Web with WebAssembly (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), Web Workers and SharedArrayBuffer support).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->